babylonlabs-io/babylon/x/btcstaking/README.md

    voting power table at the last height with all events that affect voting power distribution (including newly active BTC delegations, newly unbonded BTC delegations, and slashed finality providers).
+   Note that the voting power is assigned to a finality provider if it (1) has BTC-timestamped public randomness, and (2) it is ranked at top `N` by the total delegated value.
 3. If the BTC Staking protocol is activated, i.e., there exists at least 1 active BTC delegation, then record the reward distribution w.r.t. the active finality providers and active BTC delegations.